 Rich silver ore ran out in 1918 and the mine closed down.
 The post office and camp were abandoned shortly after.

-I’ve heard that some of these buildings have been razed and the mine is active again.
-Please respect and enjoy my photos.
+I’ve recently heard that some of these buildings have been razed.
+Please respect this place and enjoy my photos.